Find and diagnose run-time exceptions with Azure Application Insights

 The Debug Snapshot panel opens with the call stack for the request.
 Click any method to view the values of all local variables at the time of the request.
 Starting from the top method in this example, we can see local variables that have no value.

 The first call that has valid values is ValidZipCode, and we can see that a zip code was provided with letters that isn't able to be translated into an integer.
 This appears to be the error in the code that needs to be corrected.

-To download this snapshot into Visual Studio where we can locate the actual code that needs to be corrected, click Download Snapshot.
+You then have the option to download this snapshot into Visual Studio where we can locate the actual code that needs to be corrected.
+To do so, click Download Snapshot.

 - The snapshot is loaded into Visual Studio.